soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply_sensitivity_label_automatically.md

 # How automatic or recommended labels are applied

 - Automatic labeling applies to Word, Excel, and PowerPoint when documents are saved, and to Outlook when emails are sent.
-These conditions detect sensitive information in the body text in documents and emails, and to headers and footers.
-DOES THIS STILL APPLY?
-I THINK DLP SCANS ATTACHMENTS TOO?
+These conditions detect sensitive information in the body text in documents and emails, and to headers and footers -- but not in the subject line or attachments of email.

 - You cannot use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.
 Remember, a document or email can have only a single sensitivity label applied to it (in addition to a single retention label).

 - Recommended classification applies to Word, Excel, and PowerPoint when documents are saved.
-You cannot use recommended classification for Outlook unless you configure an advanced client setting that is currently in preview.
-STILL RELEVENT
+We're working on support for recommended labeling in Outlook.

 - You cannot use recommended classification for documents that were previously labeled with a higher classification.
 In this case, when the content's already labeled with a higher classification, the user won't see the prompt with the recommendation and policy tip.

-- You can change this behavior so that the Azure Information Protection client periodically checks documents for the condition rules that you specify.
-This configuration requires an advanced client setting that is currently in preview.
-RELEVANT HERE??

 # How multiple conditions are evaluated when they apply to more than one label

-1. The labels are ordered for evaluation, according to their position that you specify in the policy: The label positioned first has the lowest position (least sensitive) and the label positioned last has the highest position (most sensitive).
+The labels are ordered for evaluation according to their position that you specify in the policy: The label positioned first has the lowest position (least sensitive) and the label positioned last has the highest position (most sensitive).
 For more information on priority, see [Label priority (order matters)](sensitivity-labels.md#label-priority-order-matters).

-1. The most sensitive label is applied.
-WHAT DOES THIS MEAN?
-HOW DIFFERENT FROM PRIORITY??

-1. The last sublabel is applied.